 Does DHS pay for commuting costs during the internship?

 DHS offers federal public transit subsidies for the daily commute to and from work.
-Free pParking is also available at I&A headquarters if the intern chooses to drive.
+Free parking is also available at I&A headquarters if the intern chooses to drive.

 How many hours do interns typically work?